ir-lab/LanguagePolicies/README.md

 The downloaded file should be placed next to the root folder of this repository.
 The folder _LanguagePolicies_ and the extracted _GDrive_ should reside in the same directory.

 ### Docker
-If you rather look at this code in a Docker container, we provided a Dockerfile with this repository.
-To build the container, run the following
+If you would rather look at this code in a Docker container, we provide a Dockerfile with this repository.
+To build the container, run the following:
 ```
 docker build -t languagepolicies .
 ```